interminablefields/pelvis-fluoro-software/README.md

 # pelvis-fluoro-software

-This repository contains my work over the 2024 spring semester of CIS II. this includes a backend to obtain X-rays from a video capture device, process X-rays through a provided model, and send analysis over a websocket to a frontend that displays all visualizations and key measurements.
+This repository contains my work over the 2024 spring semester of CIS II.
+This includes a backend to obtain X-rays from a video capture device, process X-rays through a provided model, and send analysis over a websocket to a frontend that displays all visualizations and key measurements.

 ## dependencies
 - **Node.js**: [download & install Node.js](https://nodejs.org/)